A garden shed is the ideal solution to put basic garden and DIY tools away. It’s also great to prepare seedlings and shelter them from wind and rain.

 Different wood varieties can be used like pine tree, spruce and cedar wood.

-It’s important that the wood be autoclave-treated to the highest possible level for maximum durability.
+If it isn’t a naturally resistant wood (which black locust is, for instance), then it’s important that the wood be autoclave-treated to the highest possible level for maximum durability.

 Select FSC or PEFC label wood since this guarantees that the wood was properly sourced in respectfully managed forests.